Time To Decriminalize Drugs

 Still, the U.S. continues to lag behind other developed nations.

 There are already some cities in the U.S. that are implementing similar approaches.
-In Dallas, Texas, the police and fire department has teamed up with social workers at Parkland Hospital and now respond to emergency mental health calls.
+For example, in Dallas, Texas, the police and fire department has teamed up with social workers at Parkland Hospital and now respond to emergency mental health calls.

 There is a host of other practical measures that decriminalization advocates propose as well, such as: